Friends of MCVTC

 Friends of the Macomb County Veterans’ Treatment Court

 The Friends of the Macomb County Veterans’ Treatment Court was established in 2011 and incorporated as a non-profit organization in 2012.
 The members of the organization are dedicated to serving those who served this country by aiding the efforts of the Macomb County Veterans’ Treatment Court.
 The Friends of the Macomb County Veterans’ Treatment Court are working to increase awareness in the community about the needs of veterans involved in the Veterans’ Treatment Court and raise funds to assist participating veterans so they can successfully complete the program.
 Fund raising involves individual, corporate and community based donations.
 Veterans groups have been very generous in donating funds.
-Events in the community and a large fundraiser are planned for 2013.

 Donate Now